-Motion Mountain - The Adventure of Physics ⊂ copyright © Christoph Schiller June 1990-March 2018 free pdf file available at w moves', i.e., in physical language 'there is no permanence, there are only states'.
+Motion Mountain - The Adventure of Physics - copyright © Christoph Schiller June 1990-March 2018 - free moves', i.e., in physical language 'there is no permanence, there are only states'.
 Both turn out to be right.

-\ &#x27;Nature knows physics better than the best physicist.'
+$^{^{\}star}$ 'Nature knows physics better than the best physicist.'
 Carl Ramsauer (b.
 1879 Oldenburg, d.
 1955 Berlin), influential physicist, discovered that electrons behave as waves.